-Additional information about the Anthropology graduate program and possible degree specializations within The College of Social Science is located on the College website at http://socialscience.msu.edu/ and the Department website at http://anthropology.msu.edu/.
+Additional information about the Anthropology graduate program and possible degree specializations within the College of Social Science is located on the College website at https://socialscience.msu.edu/graduate/index.html.

 Some of our policies and procedures may be of importance to you as you prepare an application for admission.
 These include:

-Students are admitted into the graduate program only in the Fall semester.
+Students are admitted to the graduate program only in the Fall semester.
 Applicants to the graduate program need not have an undergraduate degree in anthropology.
 We recommend, however, that students have some background in anthropological theory, physical anthropology, and linguistic anthropology.
-A background that includes at least 12 credits in anthropology is highly recommended.
-Applicants who do not have these preparatory courses are directed to complete some undergraduate preparation before they are admitted to full graduate student status.

-Because of the uncertainty and limited extent of departmental funding, we also encourage students to apply for financial aid from other MSU sources, as well as from government funding agencies and foundations.
-In general, most students do find support and funding, although such support can be limited in the first year.
+Because of the uncertainty and limited extent of departmental funding, students are encouraged to apply for funding from other MSU sources, as well as from government funding agencies and foundations.
+In general, most students do find support and funding.

-If we can be of further assistance, please write or call the Department at 517-432-1445 (fax 517- 432-2363).
-Our graduate secretary can be reached via e-mail at firstname.lastname@example.org .
-We look forward to hearing from you again in the near future.
+If we can be of further assistance, please write or call the Department at 517-353-2950 (fax 517- 432-2363).
+Our graduate program director, Dr. Mindy Morgan, can be reached via e-mail at firstname.lastname@example.org or academic program coordinator, Joan Reid, can be reached via e-mail at email@example.com.
+We look forward to hearing from you in the near future.